qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 objects quickly and easily, while ensuring that they remain topologically correct.

 |WN|
 ----------------------------------------------------------------------

 Now you know how to digitize the shape of the objects easily, but adding attributes is still a bit of a headache!
-Next we'll show you how to use forms so that attribute editing is simpler and more effective.
+Next we will show you how to use forms, making attribute editing simpler and more effective.